karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 # **Creating the MyTechRamblings.Templates package**

-In the following sections I will be converting these 3 apps into templates, package them in a  NuGet file named ``MyTechRamblings.Templates`` and showing you how to use them within Visual Studio.
+In the following sections I will be converting 3 apps into templates, package them in a NuGet file named ``MyTechRamblings.Templates`` and showing you how to use them within Visual Studio.

-The MyTechRamblings.Templates package will contain a couple of solution templates and a project template.
+The ``MyTechRamblings.Templates`` package will contain 2 solution templates and 1 project template.

-Before start coding you need to remember what I said in part 1:
+Before start coding remember what I said in part 1:

-> - **Using .NET CLI templates within Visual Studio is only available in Visual Studio version 16.8 or higher**.
+> - **Using custom .NET CLI templates within Visual Studio is only available in Visual Studio version 16.8 or higher**.
 > - **Also if you're creating a solution template you need at least Visual Studio version 16.10 or higher.**

 # 1. Prerequisites:

-**I have develop 3 apps beforehand**, that's because in this post I want to focus on the process of converting these 3 apps in templates, package them in a NuGet package and use it within Visual Studio.
+**I have develop 3 apps beforehand**, that's because in this post I will focus on the process of converting these 3 apps in templates.

 The 3 apps I have built are the following ones:
 - **NET 5 Web Api**